Irreconcilables (Philippines): Detention and later release

-An initial group of more than thirty leaders of Philippine Revolution, including Pio del Pilar and Apolinario Mabini were transported to Guam aboard the SS Rosecrans.
-Guam's governor, Seaton Schroeder, was unprepared for their arrival, and they remained aboard ship in Apra Harbor.
-A week later, on February 1, 1901, the USS Solace arrived with eleven more deportees, who were transferred to join the others on the Rosecrans while a three-acre site between Piti and Hagåtña, was razed and the construction of the Presidio (prison) de Asan began.
+An initial group of more than thirty leaders of Philippine Revolution, including Pío del Pilar and Apolinario Mabini were transported to Guam aboard the SS Rosecrans.
+Guam's Naval Governor, Seaton Schroeder, was unprepared for their arrival, and they remained aboard ship in Apra Harbor.
+A week later, on February 1, 1901, the USS Solace arrived with eleven more deportees, who were transferred to join the others on the Rosecrans while a three-acre site between the villages of Piti and Hagåtña, was razed and the construction of the Presidio de Asan (prison) began.